 - University Research Institutes.
 Staff across the Faculty are active members of one or more of the URIs:

-- Cabot Institute (old), conducting world-leading research on the challenges arising from how we live with, depend on and affect our planet
+- Cabot Institute for the Environment conducting world-leading research on the challenges arising from how we live with, depend on and affect our planet

 - Elizabeth Blackwell Institute for Health Research